itcd/web-crawler/README.md

 Some people might encounter the following problem on Windows.
 ImportError: DLL load failed: The operating system cannot run %1.

-Reinstalling cryptography may solve the problem:
+Reinstalling cryptography may solve the problem.
 pip uninstall cryptography
 pip install cryptography